dluo96/data-structures-and-algorithms/README.md

 | Removal | O(n) |

 ### Implementation
 A queue can be implemented in different ways including using an array, a singly linked list, or a doubly linked list.
+In Python, one option is to implement a queue using `collections.deque`.

 ## Priority Queue
 > A **priority queue (PQ)** is an abstract data type (ADT) that operates similarly to a regular queue *except each element has a priority*.
 The priority of the elements in the PQ determine the order in which elements are removed from the PQ.
 If two elements have the same priority, they are removed according to their order in the PQ.